NeurAR: Neural Uncertainty for Autonomous 3D Reconstruction with Implicit Neural Representations: Method

 \subsubsection{Neural Uncertainty and PSNR}

-For the variance $\sigma_I^2$, the optimum value can be achieved by setting the derivative of $L_{color}$ with respect to $\sigma_I$ to zero, giving \be \sigma_I^2 = L_{I}. \eqlabel{relation} \end{equation} The equation above indicates that the optimal solution for $\sigma_I^2$ is the squared errors between the predicted image and the ground truth image.
+For the variance $\sigma_I^2$, or Neural Uncertainty, the optimum value can be achieved by setting the derivative of $L_{color}$ with respect to $\sigma_I$ to zero, giving \be \sigma_I^2 = L_{I}. \eqlabel{relation} \end{equation} The equation above indicates that the optimal solution for $\sigma_I^2$ is the squared errors between the predicted image and the ground truth image.

 On the other hand, PSNR is defined as $10\log_{10}{\frac{MAX_I^2}{MSE}}$, where $MAX_I$ is the maximum possible pixel value of the image.
 When a pixel is represented using 8 bits, it is 255 and MSE is the mean squared error between two images, the same as $L_I$.
-Then we establish a linear relationship between the logarithm of uncertainty and PSNR, i.e. \be PSNR = A\log{\sigma}_I^2, \end{equation} where $A$ is a constant coefficient.
+Then we establish a linear relationship between the logarithm of Neural Uncertainty and PSNR, i.e. \be PSNR = A\log{\sigma}_I^2, \end{equation} where $A$ is a constant coefficient.

-To verify the linear relationship, we scatter data pairs of $(PSNR,\log{\sigma_I^2})$ for images in the testing set evaluated at different iterations when optimizing $\nerf$ for a cabin model, shown in \figref{optimization}(b).
-As can be seen, a strong correlation exists between $PSNR$ and $\log{\sigma^2}$, whose Pearson Correlation Coefficient (PCC) is -0.96.
+To verify the linear relationship, we scatter data pairs of $(PSNR,\log{\sigma_I^2})$ for images in the testing set evaluated at different iterations when optimizing $\nerf$ for a cabin scene (the scene is shown in \secref{results}). \rs{Two different training strategies are conducted: online training with images captured along a planned trajectory added sequentially and offline batch training using all the images precaptured from the trajectory}.
+As can be seen \figref{optimization}(c-d), a strong correlation exists between $PSNR$ and $\log{\sigma^2}$, whose Pearson Correlation Coefficient (PCC) is -0.96 for online and -0.92 for offline.
 The two variables are almost perfectly negatively linearly related.
 During the training, $\sigma_I$ and $L_I$ are jointly optimized.
-The loss curves of the uncertainty part $\log{\uncert_I}$ and the ratio part $ \frac{L_{I}}{\uncert_I^2}$ in \eqref{logloss} are shown in \figref{optimization}(d).
-Notice that the loss curve for the ratio part stays almost constant during training, which also verifies our formulation of neural uncertainty and uses uncertainty as a proxy of PSNR.
+The loss curves of the uncertainty part $\log{\uncert_I}$ and the ratio part $ \frac{L_{I}}{\uncert_I^2}$ in \eqref{logloss} for online are shown in \figref{optimization}(b).
+Notice that the loss curve for the ratio part stays almost constant during training, which also verifies the effectiveness using uncertainty as a proxy of PSNR.